paypal/paypal-js/README.md

 This PayPal React library consists of two main parts:

-1. Context Provider - this `<PayPalScriptProvider \>` component manages loading the JS SDK script.
+1. Context Provider - this `<PayPalScriptProvider />` component manages loading the JS SDK script.
 Add it to the root of your React app.
 It uses the [Context API](https://reactjs.org/docs/context.html) for managing state and communicating to child components.
 It also supports reloading the script when parameters change.
-2. SDK Components - the `<PayPalButtons />` and `<PayPalMessages />` components are used to render the UI for PayPal buttons and credit messaging.
+2. SDK Components - components like `<PayPalButtons />` are used to render the UI for PayPal products served by the JS SDK.

 ```js
 // App.js